 GBP/EUR forecast for 2023 and beyond

-In their latest pound to euro forecast issued on 16 January 2023, Citibank was bullish on GBP/USD, predicting the British pound rise to $1.17 in the next three months, accelerating to $1.25 in 6-12 months, and trading at $1.34 in the long-term.
-The US investment bank’s forecast for EUR/USD was less upbeat, seeing the currency pair trading at $1.04 in three months, $1.15 in 6-12 months, and keeping flat in the long-term.
+In their latest outlook issued on 20 March, Citibank was bullish on the British pound, predicting the GBP rise to $1.22 in the next three months, accelerating to $1.25 in 6-12 months, and trading at $1.40 in the long-term.
+The US investment bank’s forecast for EUR/USD saw the currency pair trading at $1.10 in three months, $1.15 in 6-12 months, and $1.20 in the long-term.

-While Citibnank didn’t provide a direct GBP/EUR forecast, we can calculate the GBP/EUR forecast for 2023.
+While Citibank didn’t provide a direct pound to euro we can calculate their GBP/EUR forecast for 2023 from the price targets above.

-At the time of writing (20 January 2023), the GBP/EUR forecast from TradingEconomics expected the exchange rate to trade at 1.12452 by the end of the first quarter of 2023, and at 1.11088 in early 2024, based on global macro models projections and analysts expectations.
+As of 12 May, the GBP/EUR forecast from TradingEconomics expected the exchange rate to trade at 1.24 by the end of the second quarter of 2023, and at 1.11939 in early 2024, based on global macro models projections and analysts expectations.

 Final thoughts